-Australia may be known for its beaches, outback, and wildlife — but for those who travel with a set of clubs, the country offers some of the most spectacular golfing experiences on the planet.
-With over 1,500 courses spread across dramatically varied landscapes, an Australian golf tour is a pilgrimage every serious golfer should undertake at least once.
+Australia may be famous for its beaches, outback, and wildlife — but for those who travel with a set of clubs, the country offers some of the most spectacular golfing on the planet.
+With over 1,500 courses across dramatically varied landscapes, an Australian golf tour is a pilgrimage every serious golfer should make at least once.

-Whether you're dreaming of links-style layouts carved along windswept coastlines, pristine parkland courses nestled in lush hinterland, or the hallowed Sandbelt tracks of Melbourne that consistently rank among the world's best, Australia delivers an embarrassment of riches.
-Add in year-round playable weather, genuinely welcoming club cultures, and the chance to pair your rounds with world-class wine regions, wildlife encounters, and cosmopolitan cities — and you have the ingredients for a golfing holiday unlike any other.
+Whether you're dreaming of links-style layouts carved along windswept coastlines, pristine parkland courses nestled in lush hinterland, or the hallowed Sandbelt tracks of Melbourne that rank consistently among the world's best — Australia delivers an extraordinary range.
+Add in year-round playable weather, genuinely welcoming club cultures, and the chance to pair rounds with world-class wine regions, wildlife encounters, and cosmopolitan cities — and you have the ingredients for a golf holiday unlike any other.

 Why Choose Australia for a Golf Tour?

 The appeal of Australian golf extends well beyond the fairways.
-The country's geographic diversity means you can tee off amid ancient sand dunes in Tasmania on Monday, play a championship course overlooking Sydney Harbour on Wednesday, and finish the week on a tropical resort layout in Queensland.
+The country's geographic diversity means you can tee off amid ancient sand dunes in Tasmania on Monday, play a championship course overlooking the Pacific in Sydney on Wednesday, and finish the week on a tropical resort layout in Queensland.
 Very few countries in the world offer this breadth of golfing terrain within a single trip.

-Australian courses are also remarkably accessible.
-Unlike many top-tier destinations in the UK or the United States, even the country's most prestigious private clubs regularly welcome international visitors — especially those booking through established golf tour operators.
-Green fees, while not inexpensive, tend to be significantly more reasonable than comparable courses overseas, and the quality of conditioning is world-class.
+Australian courses are also remarkably accessible to international visitors.
+Unlike many top-tier destinations in the UK or the US, even Australia's most prestigious private clubs regularly welcome international golfers — especially those booking through established tour operators.
+Green fees, while not inexpensive, are significantly more reasonable than comparable courses overseas, and conditioning is world-class.

 Playing the Melbourne Sandbelt is a defining experience in golf — the architecture, the strategy, the conditioning.
 It's everything you've heard and more.